 - Vouchers must be presented at the Williamson County Recycle Center when disposing of products.

-Please call (512) 864-3240 before taking your HHW to inquire about any weather related closures.
+If there is adverse weather present please call (512) 864-3240 before taking your HHW to inquire about any weather-related closures.
 Heat, cold and storms can prevent the acceptance of HHW, so please call first to ensure they are accepting HHW that day.
 Thank you.

 Many common products that you use in your home and garden are considered household hazardous waste.
 Such items should not be placed in your residential trash collection cart or placed at the curb for pickup.